Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 From Bridge Pose, you can keep or remove the block between your thighs.
-Lower your hips down and then lift your torso up to seated.
+Lower your hips to the floor and then come up to seated.
 Place your palms outside of your outer hips.
 Press into your hands and feet and lift your hips and torso.
 Your shoulders will stack above your wrists.
 Straighten your arms.
 Keep pressing down into your feet, using your body weight to engage your hamstrings.
 Lengthen your sitting bones to the backs of your knees and keep your inner thighs releasing down.

 Elongate your torso evenly.
-You can keep your chin tucked in toward your chest slightly, or lengthen your neck as your head releases back.
+You can keep your knees bent or straighten your legs and point your toes. chin tucked in toward your chest slightly, or lengthen your neck as your head releases back.
 Option: Straighten your legs as all four corners of your feet press down evenly down Keep your inner thighs releasing down.
-Hold for 5-10 breaths.
+Stay here for 5-10 breaths.

 Upavistha Konasana (Wide-Angle Seated Forward Bend variation)